s1lvaj/s1lvaj/README.md

 ## 👋 Hello there

 My name is João, I'm a portuguese engineer.
-This GitHub profile contains scripts that I find useful for my daily life and projects related to anything that I feel like learning on my free time, that being mainly scalable tools for:
+This GitHub profile contains both (i) scripts that I find useful for my daily life and (ii) projects related to anything that I'm working on or feel like learning on my free time, that being mainly scalable tools for:
 - physics simulations and visualization;
 - data ownership, safety and engineering;
 - learning and entertainment;